 There are a whole host of reasons for prediabetes.
-The risk factors for prediabetes are many.
-They are the same problems that can cause type 2 diabetes.
+In fact, there are many risk factors for this condition.
+These are the same issues that can cause type 2 diabetes.
 The following are the risk factors:

-- Size of waist – A hefty waist can mean resistance to insulin.
-The chances of resistance to insulin increases for men with 40 inches or greater waists and for women with 35 inches or greater waists.
+- Size of waist – A big waist can mean resistance to insulin.
+The chances increase for men with 40 inches or greater waists and for women with 35 inches or greater waists.

-- Bad diet – People have an increased chance of prediabetes if they consume large quantities of processed foods, red meat, and drinks with lots of sugar.
-On the other hand, people who eat a greater amount of vegetables, nuts, fruits, olive oil, and whole grains have lower chances of developing prediabetes.
+- Bad diet – People have an increased chance of prediabetes their diet is poor.
+This means eating a lot of processed foods, red meat, and drinks with sugar.
+On the other hand, those who eat healthier foods for diabetics have lower odds of developing prediabetes.
+This includes eating more vegetables, nuts, fruits, olive oil, and whole grains.

-- Sleep – Sleep apnea poses an increased risk of resistance to insulin.
-An irregular sleep schedule may create a sleep disorder for some people.
-This also increases your chances of developing prediabetes.
+- Sleep – Sleep apnea is a risk that can lead to insulin resistance.
+An uneven sleep schedule may create a sleep disorder for some people.
+This also increases your risk.

 - Overweight – Excess weight is a problem that can lead to prediabetes.
-Fat tissues not only look bad, but the more you have the more insulin resistant you become.
-Fat is especially problematic around your stomach.
+Fat not only looks bad, but the more you have the more insulin resistant you become.
+Stomach fat is especially a big problem.

-- Lack of exercise – People who do not stay active have a greater risk of getting prediabetes.
-Exercise aids in weight control, converts sugar to energy, and acclimates your cells to insulin sensitivity.
+- Lack of exercise – People who are not active have a greater risk of getting prediabetes.
+Exercise helps control your weight by turning sugar into energy.
+This trains your cells to be insulin sensitive.

 - Gestational diabetes.
-Moms and their offspring are at a greater risk of prediabetes if the mom developed diabetes during their pregnancy.
+Moms are at a greater risk of prediabetes and DVT if they develop diabetes during their pregnancy.

 - Age – People can have diabetes regardless of age.
-However, the chances of prediabetes greatly escalates after you turn 45 years old.
-This is because on average older people are more sedentary and as a result lose muscle mass and gain weight.
+However, the odds greater after you turn 45 years old.
+This is because on average older people are less active and as a result lose muscles and gain weight.

-- Ethnic Group – Scientists have not found a conclusive reason as to why certain races are at greater risk of getting prediabetes.
-The at risk groups include Asian-Americans, African-Americans, Native Americans, Hispanics, and Pacific Islanders.
+- Ethnic Group – Scientists have found certain races are at greater risk of prediabetes.
+These risk groups include Asian-Americans, African-Americans, Native Americans, Hispanics, and Pacific Islanders.

 - Family history – The chances of developing prediabetes increases if your mom, dad, or siblings have type 2 diabetes.

 - Polycystic ovary syndrome – This disorder is common with women at childbearing age.
-It is defined by excessive hair growth, erratic menstrual periods, and being overweight.
+It is defined by excessive hair growth, erratic menstrual periods, and weight gain.
 This condition will increase your risk of prediabetes.

 How do doctors diagnose prediabetes?

 Determining if you have prediabetes is the first step in treating this disease.
-Ask your doctor to perform one of the tests below if you have the previously mentioned risk factors.
-That is the only way to truly diagnose diabetes or prediabetes.
+Ask your doctor to perform one of the tests below if you have the risk factors.
+That is the only way to truly diagnose this issue.

 - Blood Sugar Testing – This simple test measures your sugar level in your blood.
-Doctors will set a glucose target based on your age, overall health, and other factors.
+Doctors will set a glucose target based on your age and overall health.

-- Fasting Plasma Glucose – Healthcare practitioners use this test to evaluate your glucose level after eight hours without food or water.
+- Fasting Plasma Glucose – Doctors use this test to evaluate your glucose levels after eight hours without food or water.

-- Oral Glucose Tolerance Test (OGTT) – This test involves consuming a sweet beverage.
-Then, your glucose level is compared before and 2 hours after drinking the sweet beverage.
+- Oral Glucose Tolerance Test (OGTT) – For this test, you have to drink a sweet beverage.
+Then, your glucose level is compared to before and 2 hours after the drink.

 If I have prediabetes, can I avoid developing diabetes?

 For those with prediabetes, it is not too late.
-You can still prevent prediabetes from progressing into type 2 diabetes by changing your lifestyle choices.
+You can still prevent getting type 2 diabetes by changing your lifestyle choices.
 Here are other tips on how to manage diabetes.

 - Drop some weight.
-For those that are overweight, you can prevent or delay diabetes when you lose seven percent of the weight.
-Losing weight can reduce cholesterol levels and reduce blood pressure to healthier levels.
+For those that are overweight, you can prevent or delay diabetes when you lose 7 percent of your body weight.
+Losing weight can reduce cholesterol levels and blood pressure to normal levels.

-- Take part in physical activities.
+- Take part in exercise.
 Working out is essential in preventing diabetes.
 It can also improve poor circulation.
-Ideally, the exercise should have moderate exertion.
-The goal is to reach 150 minutes of physical activity over the course of the week.
+Ideally, the exercise should be moderate.
+The goal is to reach 150 minutes of activity each week.
 Exercise can be as simple as riding a bike, walking briskly, or swimming some laps.
-Consult your physician for exercise recommendations.
+Consult your doctor for exercise tips.

-- Eat a balanced healthy diet.
-Foods like whole grains, low-fat dairy vegetables, lean proteins like chicken or fish, and fruits should be included in your diet.
-Do not eat too much food that are sugary, fried, or processed.
+- Eat a healthy diet.
+Foods like whole grains, low-fat dairy, vegetables, lean proteins like chicken or fish, and low sugar fruits should be in your diet.
+Do not eat too much foods that have lots of sugar, fried, or processed.
 In order to cut down on calories, eat smaller portions.
-Instead of drinking sugary beverages, drink water.
+Instead of drinking beverages with sugar, try water.